 The creation of the Air Jordan sneaker

-In 1995 during the Eastern Conference semifinals, the Chicago Bulls took on the Orlando Magic.
+During the 1995 Eastern Conference semifinals, the Chicago Bulls took on the Orlando Magic.
 In Game 3, Jordan did not wear his shoes.
-Instead, he wore Penny Hardaway’s Nike Air Flight One shoes.
-That was the first and only time Jordan wore another player’s shoes.
+Instead, he wore Penny Hardaway’s Nike Air Flight Ones — the first and only time Jordan donned another player’s shoes.

-Hardaway was signed to Nike as a rookie, and he wanted to see if the brand could make him a custom pair of the Air Jordan 9s.
-Jordan agreed to have it done, and that made Hardaway one of the first players outside of Jordan to wear player-exclusive Air Jordans.
+Hardaway was signed to Nike as a rookie.
+He wanted to see if the brand could make him a custom pair of the Air Jordan 9s.
+Jordan agreed to have it done, making Hardaway one of the first players outside of Jordan to wear player-exclusive Air Jordans.

 Penny Hardaway is in a class of his own

 In Game 3 of the 1995 Eastern Conference semifinals, Jordan went to work wearing Hardaway’s shoes.
-He scored a series-high 40 points, but the Magic won the game and went on to win the series and advance to the NBA Finals.
+He scored a series-high 40 points.
+But the Orlando Magic won the game and went on to win the series and advance to the NBA Finals.

 But Hardaway will never forget the time when Jordan wore his shoes.
 “We all know that Michael Jordan is one of the fiercest competitors ever.
-He’s not gonna wear just anybody’s shoe, he wouldn’t do that for a lot of people,” Hardaway said.
+He’s not gonna wear just anybody’s shoe; he wouldn’t do that for a lot of people,” Hardaway said.
 “For him to do that for me, it was the ultimate level of respect.”